 Best Months: July to September

-Timed Areas: Going-to-the-Sun Road, North Fork, Two Medicine and Many Glaciers
+Timed Areas: Going-to-the-Sun Road, North Fork, (TBC access in Summer 2025 to Many Glacier Valley)

 Reservation Cost: $2 per vehicle

-Tickets Released: Some permits are available 120 days in advance.
+Tickets Released: Some permits are available 120 days in advance on a rolling basis.
 Open from 8:00 AM MST:

-- The remaining reservations will be released at 8:00 AM 24 hours in advance
+- The remaining reservations will be released at 7:00 PM MDT for the next day

 Good to Know

-The reservation system expanded in 2023 to four different parts of the park.
+The reservation system was slightly altered in 2024 to cover different areas of the park that received the most vehicular traffic.
+Two Medicine Valley has been removed (but may have temporary restrictions enforced).
 Each is a unique scenic drive in Montana and will require a different reservation.

 While the timed tickets are only needed for parts of the park, you essentially can’t experience the national park over the summer without them.

-Your permit for the Going-to-the-Sun road is valid for 3 consecutive days, while the North Fork, Two Medicine, and Many Glaciers permits are only valid for one day.
+Your permit for the Going-to-the-Sun road is now only valid for one day (previously three consecutive days).
+Likewise, North Fork permits are only valid for one day.
 They do not guarantee the availability of trailhead parking.

 Visitors staying within the park with lodging or camping reservations or those with commercial tour reservations do not need to purchase a timed entry permit.